holepunchto/hypercore/README.md

 socket.pipe(localCore.replicate(true)).pipe(socket)
 ```

+#### `const done = core.findingPeers()`

+Create a hook that tells Hypercore you are finding peers for this core in the background.
+Call `done` when your current discovery iteration is done.
+If you're using Hyperswarm, you'd normally call this after a `swarm.flush()` finishes.

+This allows `core.update` to wait for either the `findingPeers` hook to finish or one peer to appear before deciding whether it should wait for a merkle tree update before returning.

 #### `core.on('append')`

 Emitted when the core has been appended to (i.e. has a new length / byteLength), either locally or remotely.